smithdalec/Derpbox/README.md

 - Built upon Symfony2, see Symfony's documentation below

     cd path/to/Derpbox
-    cp app/config/parameters.yml.dist app/config/parameters.yml
+- Copy the parameters file to use for your specific system cp app/config/parameters.yml.dist app/config/parameters.yml

-- Edit app/config/parameters.yml to with your database credentials
+- Edit app/config/parameters.yml with your database credentials
-- Install Composer (step 2 below)
+- Install Composer and the app's dependencies(step 2 below)

     composer update
     composer install